lincbrain/linc-docs/docs/upload.md

 dandi download --preserve-tree dandi://linc/101010@draft/dataset_description.json
 ```

 The above example will create a directory called `/path/to/my/staging/area/101010`.
-Any data files that you want to upload to your new lincbrain.org dataset have to first be saved here, and organized according to the [Brain Imaging Data Structure (BIDS)](https://bids-specification.readthedocs.io/).
+Any data files that you want to upload to the lincbrain.org dataset have to first be saved here, and organized according to the [Brain Imaging Data Structure (BIDS)](https://bids-specification.readthedocs.io/).

-For more information, on the `--preserve-tree` option please see the [DANDI Handbook](https://www.dandiarchive.org/handbook/12_download/#download-the-dandisetyaml-file-and-a-specific-file-within-the-directory-tree-of-the-dandiset).
+For more information on the `--preserve-tree` option please see the [DANDI Handbook](https://www.dandiarchive.org/handbook/12_download/#download-the-dandisetyaml-file-and-a-specific-file-within-the-directory-tree-of-the-dandiset).

 ## Organize your data
 An example from a (fictional) dataset that includes dMRI and histology data from two brains is shown below.
 This can be used as a guide for organizing your own dataset.
 A few things to watch out for: